bigdatateaching/using-bootstrap-actions/README.md

 ### Step 3: General Cluster Settings

 * Give your cluster a name that is meaningful to you.
-* Towards the bottom of the screen, click on the triangle next to **_Bootstrap Actions_** to expand the section
+* Towards the bottom of the screen, click on the triangle next to **_Bootstrap Actions_** to expand the section:
-*

 <img src='images/3-select-a-bootstrap-action.png'>

 * In the **_Add bootstrap action_** dropdown, select **_Custom action_**
  and click on **_Configure and add_**

  <img src='images/4-custom-action.png'>

 * In the _Add Bootstrap Action_ dialog box, enter the following location in the _Script location_ section: `s3://bigdatateaching/bootstrap/bigdata-bootstrap.sh`

  <img src='images/5-add-bootstrap-action.png'>

 * Make sure you see the action added in the screen before you click next

  <img src='images/6-confirmation.png'>

 * Click Next

 ### Step 4.
 Security